 Since Meng was the head of one of the Three Families that were the real power behind the throne in his home state of Lu and notorious for holding over-elaborate ritual ceremonies to display their influence and wealth, in all likelihood Confucius didn’t see any point in wasting his time by going into further details on the subject.
 It was not as if Meng would follow his advice anyway.

-When describing this incident to his Fan Chi (樊遲), an enthusiastic though not particularly bright follower, Confucius decides it’s worth spending more time to dive deeper into the topic in the expectation that Fan will benefit from his explanation and strive to be a more filial son.
+When describing this incident to Fan Chi (樊遲), an enthusiastic though not particularly bright follower, Confucius decided it was worth spending more time to dive deeper into the topic in the expectation that Fan would benefit from his explanation and strive to be a more filial son.

 As a leader, your time is precious.
 Best to focus your attention on people who are willing to learn from you rather than trying to convert the unconvertible.